learn-co-curriculum/dsc-quiz-statistical-distributions/README.md

 ( ) The outcome of rolling a fair die.
 ( ) The number of snail mail items received by a household per week.
-( ) The distribution of weights of newborns in the United States in 2018.
+( ) The distribution of the weights of newborns in the United States in 2018.
-(X) The outcome of tossing a coin.
+(X) Whether students pass or fail a course.

 ?: Which of the following statements about the standard normal distribution are true?